Today we’re going to build a new Alexa Skill capable of streaming your own, personal music wherever your device is.

 In the above window, you are required to select the skill you’re publishing, the locale and the activation text you like.

 The activation text will be used by Alexa to activate your skill so be sure to pick something which is both easy to say and not clashing with default Alexa phrases.

 The most important setting here is the Hook Url.
 Be sure to copy this URL and paste it to your Alexa skill configured endpoints.

 Note that Xenioo will only update and build your Invocation Model as that is the key to Alexa Skill inner workings.

-Xenioo does not wish to overwrite any setting you may have specified in your Alexa skill and that you may change later and so let you decide whatever is your desired configuration from the native Alexa console.
+Xenioo does not wish to overwrite any setting you have specified in your Alexa skill and that you may change later.
+So let you decide whatever is your desired configuration from the native Alexa console.

 Xenioo is the perfect backend middleware and AI-driven flow platform for your Skill and it does exactly that awesomely.

 Once you’re done configuring everything press publish and your Skill is ready to be tested live!